Modular Monolith: Architectural Drivers

 In the context of the whole system, the matter is clear.
 The architecture of the Modular Monolith is less complex => the less complex the easier to understand => the productivity is higher.

-From the point of view of the ease of running the entire system, the Modular Monolith ensures productivity at the maximum level – just download the code and run it on the local machine.
-In distributed architecture, the matter is not so simple despite the technologies and tools (like Docker and Kubernetes) that facilitate this process.
+From the point of view of the ease of running the entire system, the Modular Monolith ensures productivity at the maximum level - just download the code and run it on the local machine.
+In a distributed architecture, the matter is not so simple despite the technologies and tools (like Docker and Kubernetes) that facilitate this process.

 On the other hand, we have productivity related to the development of a single module.
 In this case, the microservice architecture will be better, because we do not have to run the entire system to test one specific module.